nschlia/ffmpegfs/README.md

 ### Version 2.12 is under development

 - The code has been run through clang-tidy to detect areas that could be updated to C++17 and to find areas that are prone to bugs or are inefficient.
 Many problems could be fixed.
 Sometimes a few lines of code can take the place of many.
 Some components function far more effectively than they did in the past.
 C++17 is cool!
 I must purchase a t-shirt.
-- **Bugfix:** In get prores bitrate(), a crash that might have happened in unusual circumstances has been corrected.
+- **Bugfix:** In get prores bitrate(), a crash that might have happened under unusual circumstances has been corrected.
 If the best match resolution could not be found, array access out-of-bounds could happen.
 - **Bugfix:** Several unlikely, but potential problems that could have happened when subtitle decoding failed or delayed video/audio packets couldn't be decoded have been fixed.
 - **Bugfix:** An internal problem could cause the application to crash.
 Should never happen, though.
 Fixed anyway.